 If your problems on iPadOS 15.3 (or an older version of iPadOS) are really bad, you might try downloading the iPadOS 15.4 beta onto your iPad, iPad Air, iPad Pro, or iPad mini right now.

-The iOS 15.7.1 update has 17 security patches on board.
-They are essential if you want to keep your device and its data safe from harm.
+iOS 15.7.8 had 10 security patches on board.
+These patches are essential if you want to keep your device and its data safe from harm.
+Apple's outlined the changes in detail and they're worth a look.

 If you missed Apple's iOS 15.6 update, it had 30+ security upgrades on board.
 You can learn more about them right here.